apache/oozie/docs/src/site/markdown/DG_WorkflowReRun.md

 [::Go back to Oozie Documentation Index::](index.html)

-# Workflow ReRrun
+# Workflow ReRun

 <!-- MACRO{toc|fromDepth=1|toDepth=4} -->
 ## Configs

    * oozie.wf.application.path
    * Only one of following two configurations is mandatory.
-Both should not be defined at the same time
+Both should not be defined at the same time.
-      * oozie.wf.rerun.skip.nodes
+      * `oozie.wf.rerun.skip.nodes`
-      * oozie.wf.rerun.failnodes
+      * `oozie.wf.rerun.failnodes`
    * Skip nodes are comma separated list of action names.
 They can be any action nodes including decision node.
+   If this value is empty, or null, and `oozie.wf.rerun.failnodes` is false, than the whole workflow is rerunned.
    * The valid value of  `oozie.wf.rerun.failnodes` is true or false.
+By default its value is false.
+In case of setting this value to true, all the nodes where the status is OK will be skipped.
    * If secured hadoop version is used, the following two properties needs to be specified as well
       * mapreduce.jobtracker.kerberos.principal
       * dfs.namenode.kerberos.principal.